Dead People Server

 Jonathan Brandis (actor) -- Dead. suicide (hanging).
 Died November 12, 2003.
 Born April 13, 1976.
 The kid on Seaquest, appeared with Tobey Maguire in Ride with the Devil, died on the same day as Penny Singleton.
 IMDb

 Marlon Brando (actor) -- Dead.
 Died July 1, 2004.
 Born April 3, 1924.
-Played iconic characters including the Godfather and Stanley Kowalski, born on the same day as Doris Day.
+Played iconic characters including the Godfather and Stanley Kowalski.
 Home Page IBDB IMDb FindAGrave

 Laura Branigan (singer) -- Dead.
 Aneurysm.
 Died August 26, 2004.
-Born July 3, 1957.
-"Gloria" and "How Am I Supposed to Live Without You?" .
+Born July 3, 1952.
+"Gloria" and "How Am I Supposed to Live Without You?."
 Make memorial contributions to: American Cancer Society or Children Affected by AIDS Foundation.
 Home Page IMDb FindAGrave

 Hugh "Lumpy" Brannum (actor, Mr. Green Jeans) -- Dead.
 Died April 19, 1987.
 Born January 5, 1910.
 IMDb